 Short on time?
 For the key points on how to decide between yes and no, stick to the bold text and the conclusion.

 A coin toss, an online spinning wheel or pulling the petals of a flower?
 Which is your favourite method to decide between yes and no?
-I hope your answer is none of the above.
+I hope your answer is none of the above because saying no at the right time is important.
 If it is though, please consider slightly more rational ways to make up your mind.

 Before we dive in, let’s have a quick look at an observation made in the Navalmanack: ‘We’re not meant to check our phone every five minutes.
 The constant mood swings of getting a “like” then an angry comment makes us into anxious creatures.
 We evolved for scarcity but live in abundance.
 There’s a constant struggle to say no when your genes always want to say yes.
 Yes to sugar.
 Yes to staying in this relationship.
 Yes to alcohol.
 Yes to drugs.
 Yes, yes, yes.
 Our bodies don’t know how to say no.’

 And that is why you should take some time to decide between yes and no.

 Three tips to decide between yes and no:

 Tip 1: Hell yes or no

 ‘When in doubt, there is no doubt’ & ‘If you can’t decide, the answer is no.’ — Naval.

 ‘When deciding whether to do something, if you feel anything less than “Wow!
 That would be amazing!
 Absolutely!
 Hell yeah!” – then say “no.”’ — Derek Sivers.